Fenggang Yang: Criticism

 Ji Zhe has criticized them as "a projection of fantasy with a certain kind of Christian root".
 According to Liang Yongjia, Yang's "religious market" theory rests upon a distinction of "politics" and "religion" that is typical of liberal systems but not of Chinese culture.
 The theory also has an intrinsic idea of "competition" between religions that is typical of Abrahamic religions such as Christianity, but unknown to the nature of Chinese society, in which grassroots non-institutional religions prevail.
 Furthermore, Yang wrongly considers post-1949 China's governance of religion to be different from that of pre-1949 China.
 Another critique expressed by Liang is that Yang's theories imply that folk religions are an "inferior" form of religion, while his definition of "(true) religion" is a Biblical/Christian one.
 Ultimately, Yang's "religious market" theory is regarded as functional to the neoliberal construction of the market economy.
-Commentators have also noted Yang's public political positions.
-Within the Chinese‑language Christian community, he is often regarded as a conservative voice.
-Jie Yu, a Chinese Christian refugee who visited Yang's centre at Purdue University in 2019 and was interviewed with Yang by VOA in 2018, later identified Yang as a public supporter of Donald Trump during the 2020 U.S. presidential election.

 The limitations of Yang's theories have also been illustrated by Vincent Goossaert, a scholar of Chinese religion at the École pratique des hautes études in Paris.
 He speaks of a "total absence of historical reflexion", in Yang's studies, about Buddhism and Taoism, but especially Chinese folk religions.
 The latter, which comprise cultural communities devoted to local deities and individual spiritual techniques, are classified by Yang as the legally undefined "gray market" of "semi-, quasi- and pseudo-religions", standing between the fully legal "red market" of what Yang considers "true religions" (whose prototype is Christianity) and the illegal "black market" of religions forbidden by the Chinese government (such as Falun Gong and Eastern Lightning).
 Yang claims that contemporary China's policies on religion hamper the growth of the red and black markets while leaving free space for the gray market to develop, and if China will liberalize religion completely, the "religious consumers" would mostly turn to "true religions".
 Goossaert rebuts that folk religions are not inferior forms of religion, have deep historical roots and a history of negotiation with the government, and are the largest form of religion in contemporary China, far from being "consumer goods" ready to be replaced by better ones.